Shells

 Lobsters have existed for a hundred million years and have instinctively learnt to guard their own bodies.
 Few people care to know that like humans, their pregnancies last 9 months, and again like us some are left-handed – and believe it or not, have been seen walking hand-in-hand!
 They have a long childhood, use complicated signals to explore and establish social relationship with each other, and even flirt.
 That’s not all they live for over 100 years, although less than 1% of them are actually allowed to survive that long.

-Shockingly the Kovalam field laboratory of the Cochin’s Central Marine Fisheries Research Institute (CMFRI) developed an extremely cruel technique in the 1980s to remove eyestalks of lobsters because they found that lobsters grew faster.
+Shockingly the Kovalam field laboratory of Cochin’s Central Marine Fisheries Research Institute (CMFRI) developed an extremely cruel technique in the 1980s to remove eyestalks of lobsters because they found that lobsters grew faster.
 Blinding them induced a hormone reaction resulting in increasing their moulting frequency by which crustaceans grow.

 When in an attempt to find alternatives to plastic straws, in 2019 some companies in UK began choosing straws made from chitosan, derived from aquatic creatures consisting of exoskeletons of crustaceans like shellfish like crabs, lobsters, and shrimp, vegetarians and vegans were warned that these alternative biodegradable straws were unsuitable for them.
 In fact, chitin is globally being used as a resource for eco-friendly bioplastics.